Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 This is best done in the early morning hours when trade is at its busiest.

 Sicily's markets date back to the Arabic era - more than a thousand years ago.
-The people are loud and boisterous, shouting and singing.
+The sellers are loud and boisterous, shouting and singing.

 Palermo's markets are well stocked with fresh vegetables and fruits, meat, herbs, spices, clothes, and household goods, as well as a wide variety of delicious street food.